 While it is ordinary-looking apart for its numerous ST badges and large wheels, the Focus ST is a veritable hot-hatch as its 2.3-liter EcoBoost inline-4 can make 276 horsepower and 420 Nm of torque.
 This enables it to accelerate to 100km/h in only 5.7 seconds.

-The Ford Focus ST is a very exciting vehicle and for its price and performance, it would surely bring loads of fun to whoever’s driving it.
+The Ford Focus ST for sale is a very exciting vehicle and for its price and performance, it would surely bring loads of fun to whoever’s driving it.
 Ford, please bring the Focus ST here to the Philippines.

 The 2020 Ford ST debuting at the Goodwood grounds in stunning yellow color